 Check out the winners from last year.

 Films screening in competition at Sundance do sometimes go on to win major awards.
 “Precious” screened at Sundance in 2009, winning several of the fest’s biggest honors, including the Grand Jury Prize in the dramatic category.
-The film went on to earn six nominations at the Academy Awards, winning best actress in a supporting role and best adapted screenplay.
+The film went on to earn six nominations at the Academy Awards, winning twice.
 Likewise, 2006’s “Little Miss Sunshine” premiered at Sundance and got four Oscar nods, with two wins, and was a box office hit.
-More recent Oscar nominated films that premiered at Sundance include “Brooklyn” starring Academy favorite Soairse Ronan and “Call Me By Your Name,” starring another young Oscar darling, Timothée Chalamet.
+More recent Oscar-nominated films that premiered at Sundance include “Brooklyn” starring Academy favorite Soairse Ronan and “Call Me By Your Name,” starring another young Oscar darling, Timothée Chalamet.

 But more than awards, Sundance is an excellent predictor of emerging talent.
 In addition to the Coen Brothers, directors such as Damien Chazelle, Paul Thomas Anderson, and Richard Linklater all got their start at the festival.
 Actors, too, can get a big push from being in a film at the festival—for instance, Ryan Gosling’s career effectively launched after appearing in 2006’s “Half Nelson” at Sundance.
 It’s easy to see why: 2018’s festival drew 125,000 attendees, a great way to create buzz among the public and the industry.